@svelte-put/intersect GitHub

 </main>

 intersect will attempt to detect the scrolling direction by keeping record of boundingClientRect.
-This is available through the direction property.
+This is available in the event listener via the event.detail.direction property.

 Example